 Certain information contained in this document constitutes forward-looking statements.
-All statements, other than statements of historical facts, are forward looking statements, including without limitation, statements with respect to the Company's expectations for obtaining new funding and the success of exploration activities.
+All statements, other than statements of historical facts, are forward looking statements including, without limitation, statements with respect to the Company's expectations for obtaining new funding, the success of exploration activities, and the Company seeking new exploration projects.
 Forward-looking statements are often, but not always, identified by the use of words such as may, will, seek, anticipate, believe, plan, estimate, budget, schedule, forecast, project, expect, intend, or similar expressions.
 Such statements reflect the Company's current views with respect to future events and are subject to certain risks, uncertainties and assumptions.
-Many factors could cause the Company's actual results, performance or achievements to be materially different from any future results, performance or achievements that may be expressed or implied by such forward-looking statements.
-Such factors include, among others, uncertainties related to financings and the other risks associated with being a mineral exploration company, as well as the risks discussed elsewhere in this MD&A. Given these risks and uncertainties, readers are cautioned not to place undue reliance on such forward-looking statements.
+Many factors could cause the Company's actual results, performance or achievements to be materially different from any future results, performance or achievements to be materially different from any future results, performance or achievements to be materially different from any future results, performance or achievements to be materially different from any future results, performance or achievements to be materially different from any future results, performance or achievements is related to financings and the other risks associated with being a mineral exploration company, as well as the risks discussed elsewhere in this MD&A. Given these risks and uncertainties, readers are cautioned not to place undue reliance on such forward-looking statements.
 Unless otherwise indicated, forward-looking statements contained herein are as of the date hereof and the Company disclaims any obligation to update any forward-looking statements, whether as a result of new information, future events or results or otherwise, except as required by applicable law.